Touring the South Coast of Barbados

-Take the second right turn you come to, you will pass the sign to Cockspur Beach Club a few hundred yards before the turning.
+Take the second right turn you come to; you will pass the sign to Cockspur Beach Club a few hundred yards before the turning.

-At the T junction turn right to Brighton Beach Rd.
+At the T junction, turn right to Brighton Beach Rd.
 North.
 You will see the Cockspur Beach Club on your left.
 Come back out the way you came to return to the Spring Garden Highway.
-You cannot turn right out of this junction so you will have to go left and make a circle around the roundabout to come back down and head south.
+You cannot turn right out of this junction, so you will have to go left and make a circle around the roundabout to come back down and head south.

 Get back on the highway to continue and come down to the lights.
 Directly in front of you is the home of the West Indies cricket in Barbados, Kensington Oval.

-One of the Caribbean’s oldest cricket grounds, the stadium has been rebuilt for the Cricket World Cup into a modern stadium that seats 28,000 spectators and was the venue for the Cricket World Cup final.
+One of the Caribbean’s oldest cricket grounds, the stadium has been rebuilt for the Cricket World Cup into a modern stadium that seats 28,000 spectators and is the venue for the Cricket World Cup final.